Skip to main content

 Validate domains before order certificates

-Validating domains during the order process means certificates will not be issued until domain validation is complete.
+Validating domains during the order process means certificates aren’t issued until domain validation is finished.
 For faster certificate issuance, validate domains before adding them to your OV and EV TLS certificate orders.

-To learn more about this domain validation process, see Supported DCV methods for validating domains in your CertCentral account.
+To learn more about this domain validation process, see Validate domains before ordering certificates for them.

 Use HTTP Practical Demonstration with unique filename to demonstrate control over a domain

-In your CertCentral account, go to the order's Order # details page.
+1. In CertCentral, go to the order's Order # details page.

-On the Orders page, in the Order # column, locate and select the certificate's order number link.
+2. On the Orders page, in the Order # column, find and select the certificate's order number link.

-On the certificate’s Order #details page, in the Certificate status section, check the order's issuance status to see if the order is waiting on domain or organization validation to be completed.
+2. On the certificate’s Order #details page, in the Certificate status section, check if the order is waiting for any domain validation to be done.

-In the Order token box, copy your token and paste the random value in text editor.
+2. In the Order token box, copy your token and enter the random value in text editor.

 The random value expires after 30 days.

-In your CertCentral account, go to the order's Order # details page.
+1. In CertCentral, go to the order's Order # details page.

-On the Orders page, in the Order # column, locate and select the certificate's order number link.
+2. On the Orders page, in the Order # column, select the certificate's order number link.

 For CertCentral Subscription accounts:

-On the Order # details page, in the Certificate status section, under What do you need to do, locate and select the domain link.
+2. On the Order # details page, in the Certificate status section, under What do you need to do, select the domain link.